Translation Commons’ Published Keyboards

 Elfdalian or Övdalian Keyboard

 - ISO code ovd-LATN, Latin script.
-For speakers in northern Dalama, Sweden, the Keyman layout can be downloaded here.
+For speakers in northern Dalama, Sweden.

 -